Health Economics & Policy

 SEMESTER 1 — UNIVERSITY OF BOLOGNA

-- Quantitative Methods in Health and Healthcare (I.C.) or Fundamentals of Quantitative Methods in Health and Healthcare (I.C.).
+• Fundamentals of Quantitative Methods in Health and Healthcare (I.C.)

 SEMESTER 2 — UNIVERSITY OF OSLO